gschmutz/kafka-workshop/05g-kafka-cloudevents-avro-with-springboot/README.md

 ### Internal event — OutboxEvent POJO

-The `OrderEventProducer` builds a plain `OutboxEvent` POJO and fires it as a Spring application event. `EventService` listens for it and writes the `OutboxDO` row.
+The `OrderEventProducer` builds a plain `OutboxEvent` POJO and fires it as a Spring application event.

 ```java
 OutboxEvent event = OutboxEvent.builder()